digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/identity_management.rst

 .. snippet:: party_on_two_nodes
     .. assert:: { val cycle = participant2.ledger_api.acs.await(alice, com.digitalasset.canton.participant.admin.workflows.PingPong.Cycle); participant2.ledger_api.commands.submit_flat(Seq(alice), Seq(cycle.contractId.exerciseRepeat().command)); true }

+.. _manually_initializing_node:

 Manually Initializing a Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are situations where a node should not be automatically initialized, but where we prefer to control
 each step of the initialization.
 For example, when a node in the setup does
-not control its own identity, or when we do not want to store the identity key on the node for security
+not control its own identity, when we do not want to store the identity key on the node for security
-reasons.
+reasons, or when we want to set our own keys (e.g. when keys are externally stored in a Key Management Service - KMS).

 In the following, we demonstrate the basic steps how to initialise a node:

-.. _manually-init-domain:

 Keys Initialization
 ^^^^^^^^^^^^^^^^^^^